samuelbwr/br-cities/README.md

 # Brazilian Cities

-Simple project to query for brazilian cities coming from a CSV file (located on Resoures).
+Simple project to query for brazilian cities coming from a CSV file (on Resoures folder).

 To run:
 ```